Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Memory managment.md

 ## Logical vs Physical address Space
 - Logical: assigned by the CPU and are known as *virtual address*
 - Physical: address seen by the *memory unit*
+## MMU
+Hardware device that at run time maps virtual to physical address.